US travel bans are now over. Well, mostly.

 This means tele-health or “e-consult” tests are eligible, and as such, you can take them in the comfort of your home, hotel or mountain top, not just a lab.
 Approved providers include the Abbott Labs ‘Binax Now’, Qured LFD or Project Screen LFD options.

-The test must be taken within 3 days of travel, meaning someone departing on a Friday could test any time from Tuesday that week onward.
-Tuesday, Wednesday or Thursday in that example all count.
+The covid-19 test to enter the USA must now be taken within 1 day of travel, meaning someone departing on a Friday could test any time on Thursday or Friday, but not before.

 Valid ESTA Travel Authorization